 What about MTD for income and corporation tax?

-This doesn’t mean you should put things off, or bury your head in the sand.
+This doesn’t mean you shouldn’t start preparing now, however.
 An option for sole traders or landlords (renting out UK property) that fall under the VAT threshold, is to join HMRC’s MTD pilot scheme for income tax.
 This is already running and gives you a chance to adjust your systems and processes before the deadline.

 If you’re using MTD compliant software already, the pilot allows you to voluntarily send income tax updates to HMRC quarterly, instead of filing your usual annual self-assessment tax return.
 In return, you’ll receive an estimate of your tax liability throughout the year.